WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 Even if you disagree with our arguments about *why* “identity” as a concrete property is problematic, you can still use “correlation” to be clearer.

 When you find yourself in a project where the definition of “identity” seems to be a repeating source of challenging conversations, try describing the role of identity in terms of correlation.
-Shifting to alternative language may help you and your colleagues see the commonalities in your perspectives rather than the differences.
+Shifting to alternative language may help you and your colleagues to see the commonalities in your perspectives rather than the differences.
 It may allow perspectives to be heard that were getting lost in the debate.
 It may highlight that the issue at hand is more political than technical and allow the group to steer the conversation in the most productive direction, whichever way that is.

 We believe that *every* identity system can be fully characterized by how it manages correlation across contexts.